 You say the job was “lucrative but not professional or sustainable.”

-Let’s say you were a nanny.
-That’s a gendered job – and a pretty common one – that maybe doesn’t look that great on a resume.
+Scenario 1: Let’s say you were a nanny.
+That’s a gendered job – and a pretty common one – that some people think doesn’t look that great on a resume.
 Or maybe you sold knives door-to-door.
 Fine.

 You’re going to spin the hell out of that.
 Did you manage children – and their relationships with doctors, teachers, etc.?
 Maybe while letting in the cable repair guy?
 You “managed multiple vendor relationships for a busy high-net-worth household.”
 Etc.